 Among those who received awards in the 1980s were Dr. Dennis Slamon, who later discovered Herceptin, a revolutionary breakthrough in the treatment of one type of breast cancer; Dr. Steven Rosenberg, who reported a major breakthrough in the development of successful gene therapy that for the first time in history harnesses the body's own immune system to shrink tumors; Dr. Bert Vogelstein, who did pioneering work on the incalculably important p53 gene whose mutant form is believed to be involved in more than half of human cancers; Dr. Owen Witte, whose subsequent work provided the basis for the development of the breakthrough drug Gleevec, now used as a frontline therapy for patients with chronic myelogenous leukemia; Dr. Lawrence Einhorn, the developer of a highly successful chemotherapy regimen for testicular cancer; Dr. Philip Leder, a pioneer in molecular biology who contributed to the deciphering of the genetic code; and many more.

-Two decades ago, Milken began urging pharmaceutical companies to devote more resources to cancer, a disease that kills more than two million people annually.
+In the early 1990s, Milken began urging pharmaceutical companies to devote more resources to cancer, a disease that kills more than two million people annually.
 Traditionally, these companies had little incentive to research cancer cures precisely because so many people die from the disease.
 Chronic diseases like diabetes, atherosclerosis and arthritis are much more lucrative because people often live with them for decades.
 But eventually, Big Pharma came around.
 In 1998, only one of the top 30 prescription drugs treated cancer; a decade later, that had increased to five.